AmberEmmett/cisREAD/README.md

     #Show their TF occupancy events
     PRDM1_selected$selected_coCRE_TFs

     #Show their chromatin accessibility profiles
     PRDM1_selected$selected_coCRE_Accessibility

 ## Applying cisREAD to a list of genes

-To identify cis-regulatory elements across differentiation for a large list of genes, we can use the all-in-one function 'cisREAD'.
+To identify cis-regulatory elements across differentiation for a large list of genes, such as genes differentially expressed across the lineage, we can use the all-in-one function 'cisREAD'.
+The cisREAD function is a wrapper of the above three functions and accepts all paramaters for map_peaks2genes, find_coCREs and select_coCREs (aside from plot, which is switched off).
+There is also an additional paramater "padj" which determines the FDR cut-off after Benjamini-Hochberg correction for each model created.
+Use cisREAD to apply the method to a character vector of gene symbols like below:

+    #Define a gene list
+    gene_list <- c("PRDM1", "XBP1", "IRF4", "PAX5", "BCL6", "SPI1")

+    #Apply cisREAD
+    cisREAD_CREs <- cisREAD(peaks = ATAC_peaks, genome = "hg38", distance = 100000, TFprofile = TF_footprints, genes = gene_list, RNA = gene_expression, lambda = "lambda_min, pval = 0.05, padj = 0.05)

+  Tada!
+You can then extract candidate CREs for each gene, candidate CRE communities and selected coCREs.

+      #Show candidate CREs
+      cisREAD_CREs$cCREs

+      #Show coCREs
+      cisREAD_CREs$coCREs
+      #Show selected coCREs
+      cisREAD_CREs$selected_coCREs

+      #Show significnat coCREs
+      cisREAD_CREs$significant_coCREs